roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Back up and restore applications in Kubernetes clusters.md

     **Note:**

     -   The name can contain only lowercase letters and digits.
     -   Existing resources in the cluster are not overwritten during restoration.
 Only resources that do not exist in the cluster are restored.
-You must delete the current resources of the application before you can restore an application to an earlier version.
+If you want to restore an application to an earlier version, you must first delete the current resources of the application.
 8. In the message that appears, click **OK**.

-## Restore an application to a specified cluster
+## Restore an application across clusters

-You must create two clusters before you can restore an application to a specified cluster.
-In this example, the two clusters are cluster\_A and cluster\_B.
+You must create two clusters before you can restore an application that is backed up in a cluster to another cluster.
+In this example, a cluster named cluster\_A and the other named cluster\_B are created.
 The following example shows how to back up an application in cluster\_A and restore the application in cluster\_B.

 **Note:** Make sure that the two clusters use the same Kubernetes version.
-If the clusters use different Kubernetes versions, you cannot restore the application to the specified cluster.
+Otherwise, you cannot restore the application in cluster\_B.

 ![Architecture](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/1135242161/p223924.png)